villasv/aws-airflow-stack/README.md

 - The Airflow home directory should be accessible at `/efs/airflow`
 - The DAG files directory should be accessible at `/efs/dags`

 The home directory is assumed to contain the Airflow configuration file (`airflow.cfg`).
 This is flexible enough to accommodate pretty much any project structure and is easily set up with symbolic links.

 The usual procedure goes as follows: SSH into the `turbine-scheduler` EC2 instance, clone your Airflow files **inside the shared directory** (`/efs`), install your stuff and link your specific files.

 ```
 ssh -i "your_key.pem" ec2-user@xxx.xxx.xxx.xxx
 cd /efs
 git clone https://your.git/user/repo
-sudo pip3 install -r /efs/repo/requirements.txt
+sudo pip install -r /efs/repo/requirements.txt
 sudo ln -s /efs/repo/airflow/home /efs/airflow
 sudo ln -s /efs/repo/airflow/dags /efs/dags
 ```